Logo Created with Sketch. SCHUMANN - EN

 If you want to relieve the pressure on your bank credit lines, you can use surety bonds instead of bank guarantees.
 This relieves the banks' credit lines and may also be more favorable in terms of conditions overall due to risk sharing.

-Solutions for B2B companies
+Solutions for B2B Companies

 In B2B business, when their own credit lines are cut by financial service providers, companies are more likely to take advantage of supplier credit.
 Discounts are no longer paid, payment terms become longer.
 This also increases the risk for the lending suppliers.
 In this situation, it may be appropriate to reduce one's own risks in the accounts receivable portfolio by taking out trade credit insurance.
 This costs money, but also means that the secured receivables can be used as collateral in credit transactions with banks, thus increasing the scope for credit.
 Now, it may be noted that trade credit insurance will tend to reduce credit limits as risks increase.
 However, lessons have been learned from the financial crisis of 2007 /2008 and this is done in a very differentiated manner.
 If such reductions occur, then this is also a signal for caution on the part of the supplying company that the customer could run into financial problems in the future.
 In the meantime, there are also products in the industry that can be used in the sense of risk sharing with reduced limits.
 So-called top-up policies can be an appropriate tool for individual companies if they are dependent on continuing to provide customer cover at the usual level.